 Fixed-fee leasehold conveyancing in Becontree:

 I've recently bought a leasehold flat in Becontree.
-Am I liable to pay service charges relating to a period prior to my ownership?
+Do I have any liability for service charges for periods before my ownership?

 In a situation where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
 Strange as it may seem, your landlord may still be able to take action to forfeit the lease.
 A critical element of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.